 How to Choose the Right Type of Dehumidifier

-Now you have a rough idea what capacity dehumidifier you need, it’s time to measure your room or home.
+Now that you have a rough idea of what capacity dehumidifier you need, it’s time to measure your room or home.
 You might already know the exact square footage of your home — then you’re nearly all set.
 For those who are unsure, here’s how to measure a room:

 - Measure the length of the room in feet.